apache/carbondata/docs/segment-management-on-carbondata.md

   SET carbon.input.segments.db.carbontable1 = 1,3,9;
   ```

-  * Example to query with segments reading in multi threading mode:
+  * Example to query with segments reading in multi-threading mode:

   ```
   CarbonSession.threadSet ("carbon.input.segments.db.carbontable_Multi_Thread","1,3");
   ```

-  * Example for threadset in multithread environment (following shows how it is used in Scala code):
+  * Example for threadset in multi-thread environment (following shows how it is used in Scala code):

   ```
   def main(args: Array[String]) {